basecamp/bc3-api/sections/messages.md

 * `PUT /buckets/1/messages/2.json` allows changing the subject and content of the message with an ID of `2` in the Basecamp with ID `1`.

+Nesting under the message board resource is not necessary for this endpoint.
+Clients may deliver `subject` or `content` parameters, or both if necessary.

+This endpoint will return `200 OK` with the current JSON representation of the message if the update was a success.
+See the [Get a message](#get-a-message) endpoint for more info on the payload.

+###### Example JSON Request

 ``` json
 {
   "subject": "Spin-down",
   "content": "<div><strong>Oops, we lost that client.</strong></div>"
 }
 ```

-Nesting under the message board resource is not necessary for this endpoint.
-Clients may deliver `subject` or `content` parameters, or both if necessary.

-This endpoint will return `200 OK` with the current JSON representation of the message if the update was a success.
-See the [Get a message](#get-a-message) endpoint for more info on the payload.

 ###### Copy as cURL: